Sophie-S-Z/hindsight/README.md

-out except us. i'm not going to tell you what to do — you wouldn't listen anyway, and honestly that stubbornness served us well. but i will say this: the decision matters less than you think. what matters is whether you make it fully. we wasted so much energy on "what ifs." whatever you choose, choose it completely.
+out except us. i'm not going to tell you what to do — you wouldn't listen anyway, and honestly that stubbornness served us well. but i will say this: the decision matters less than you think. what matters is whether you make it with intention and confidence. we wasted so much energy on "what ifs." whatever you choose, choose it wholeheartedly, and without a doubt.

 You: but what if I fail?